Fort George, Grand Cayman: Fort George in the 20th century

 By the beginning of the 20th century, the fort was no longer in use.
 During World War II, a tall silk cotton tree growing within the fort was used as a lookout post.
 Members of the Home Guard, whose barracks were located next to the fort at Dobson Hall, would climb up into the tree's branches to watch for German submarines, many of which patrolled Caribbean waters hunting for merchant ships setting out to cross the Atlantic with supplies bound for English ports.

 In 1972, the Cayman Islands Planning Authority and a local developer were embroiled in a disagreement over the fort's future.
 The developer started the demolition of the structure, however, because of the objections raised by the local public, destruction of the site was halted.
 What remained of the structure was donated to the National Trust for the Cayman Islands in 1987.

+21st century

+In 2013, renovation began on Fort George.
+The renovation included a large mural, native plants, signage, as well as a recreation of the former lookout post.
+Renovations were complete in February 2014.